 f.
-Age Determination Unit
+Age Determination Unit (contact Kristine Munk)

-The ADFG's centralized statewide age reading program at the Age Determination Unit (ADU) in Juneau continued to provide age data to ADFG regional managers in 2003.
-Age structures from approximately 15,500 groundfish, 22 species, were received through statewide commercial and survey harvest sampling efforts and 13,309 age data were released back to managers.
-Additional structures were aged with release of data pending their review.
-The majority of funding for this project is through the Alaska Fisheries Information Network (federal), with a small degree (<5%) of general funding (state) and outside contract.
-Eleven people were employed for a total of 39 work months to age groundfish age structures or conduct associated work (sample preparation, data entry, archiving).
-Only one employee is funded year round.
-Other individuals are seasonal (employed for 1-8 months duration.
-In the present job-rich environment of ADFG, turnover of Fishery Biologist I/Age reader positions continues to seriously impact operations.
+The ADFG's centralized statewide age reading program at the Age Determination Unit (ADU) in Juneau continued to provide age data to ADFG regional managers in 2005.
+Age structures from approximately 8,882 groundfish, representing 14 species, were received through statewide commercial and survey harvest sampling efforts and 9,559 age data were released back to managers.
+Additional age data were produced through training and precision testing.
+A total of 16,047 otoliths were measured.
+The majority (74%) of funding for this project is through the Alaska Fisheries Information Network (federal), approximately 24% from the Fisheries Management Plan Early Jurisdiction (Project 15; federal), and ~1% of general funding (state) or outside contract.
+Seven people were employed for approximately 43 work months to age groundfish age structures or conduct associated work (sample preparation, data entry, archiving, otolith measurements, project work).
+Only one employee was full-time and funded year round.
+Other individuals were seasonal, employed for 1-11 months duration.